ajimuralk/bandsite/README.md

 # Band Site
-[Academic Project] - A fictional band's website built in sprints, and used to showcase competency in Flexbox, SASS, BEM, responsive design, and APIs.
+[Academic Project] - A fictional band's website used to show comprehension of Flexbox, SASS, BEM, responsive design, APIs, and Javascript fundamentals.

-<h2>About</h2>
+## About

 This was an early project for my web development diploma program.
 My task was to create a responsive, multi-page site that connects to an API in three week-long sprints.
 Mockups from a UI/UX designer was provided, and I was expected to create the site according to its specifications.

-<h2>Key Learnings</h2>
+## Key Learnings

 - Wrote semantic HTML and used the principles of BEM for clear, minimal markup.
 - Became proficient in the CSS layout, Flexbox, SASS preprocessor, and the principles of responsive and mobile-first design.